-Of the cohort of trainees who were awarded QTS in July 2016, all twenty nine of them are in full time employment and nineteen of the twenty nine have jobs within our partner schools.
+Of the cohort of trainees who were awarded QTS in July 2017, all of them are in full time employment and many have jobs within our partner schools.
 This is something we are very proud of.

 We are also extremely proud of our local roots and the collaboration we have within our partnership, including University, Primary, Special and Secondary Schools who have, themselves, strong track records in teacher training.

 Thank you for your interest in the EMTTP.
 We wish you every success in your aspiration to become a teacher.